Ga verder naar de inhoud

 Erasmus+ and in general other EU Youth Programmes should be accessible to young people.
 Right now, there is too much paperwork.
 Erasmus+ must reduce its bureaucracy and accessibility for the youth sector should be a priority.

-4. Erasmus+ should support youth organisations
+4. Erasmus+ that supports youth organisations

 Youth organisations amplify the impact of Erasmus+.
 That’s why youth organisations should be clearly named in the next regulation of the programme, and they should receive more support.